-Provides an overview of oxygen concentrators and technical specifications to aid in selection, procurement, and quality assurance.
+It provides an overview of oxygen concentrators and technical specifications to aid in the selection, procurement and quality assurance.
 It highlights the minimum performance requirements and technical characteristics for oxygen concentrators and related equipment that are suitable for the use in health facilities.